dsfields/ordery-node/README.md

 # ordery

-The `ordery` module provides parsing for dynamic, ordery-by expressions, and serves as a high-level abstraction for query ordering.
+The `ordery` module provides parsing for dynamic, ordery-by statements, and serves as a high-level abstraction for query ordering.
 Parsed expressions can then be later turned into order by statements for different database technologies.
 This is most useful for ingesting dynamic queries in a request to a RESTful API collection.

 __Contents__
 * [Usage](#usage)